 Rule # 3: Do not forget about sound!

 Audio is important in any video.
-I believe it is even more important in VR video.
-One of the great things about VR that we mentioned before, is that the user now has the ability to look around anywhere they want.
+I believe it is even more important in 360 video.
+One of the great things about 360 video that we mentioned before, is that the user now has the ability to look around anywhere they want.
 However, as a director that can be tricky because if I want to make the user look over there, how do I do that without a big flashing annoying arrow on the screen?
 Audio is a great way to do that.
 In addition, a really rich spatial audio track can help add layers of immersion to that video, to that sense of presence, you’re trying to create with your viewer.
+A Zoom Spatial 360 microphone as an example.

 Rule #4: Move with caution.